Language-Research-Technology/ldaca-website/content/news/posts/fair-care-eresearch-2022/index.md

 There are a few reasons for the distributed approach we have taken in LDaCA:

 1. ACLs need maintenance over time - people's identities change, they retire and die, so storing a list of identifiers such as email addresses alongside content is not a viable long-term preservation strategy.
 Rather, we will encourage data custodians to describe in words what are permitted uses for the data, and by whom, in a license, then allow whomever is the current data custodian to manage that access in a separate administrative system.
 We expect these administrative systems to be ephemeral, and change over time but also to generate less friction over time as standards are developed.
-Expected future benefits of concentrating these processes will include that people do not have to prove the same claims they make about themselves multiple times and that it is easier for data custodians to authorize access.
+Expected future benefits of concentrating these processes will include that people do not have to prove the same claims they make about themselves multiple times and that it is easier for data custodians to authorise access.

 2. LDaCA data will be stored in a variety of places with separate portal applications serving data for specific purposes; if these systems all have in-built authorization schemes, even if they are the same, then we have the problem of synchronizing access control lists around a network of services.

 3. Accessing data that requires some sort of authorization process is not language or humanities-specific, so working with an existing application that can handle pre-authorization workflows and access-control authorization decisions is an attractive choice and should allow LDaCA to take advantage of centrally managed services with functionality that improves over time rather than having to develop and maintain our own systems.

 4. If complex access controls are implemented inside a system then there is a risk that data becomes stranded inside that system and cannot be reused without completely re-implementing the access control.
 For example, imagine an archive of cultural material with complex access controls encoded into the business logic such as “this item is accessible only to male initiates”.
-Applications like this need to store user accounts with attributes on both data and user records that can be used to authorize access.
+Applications like this need to store user accounts with attributes on both data and user records that can be used to authorise access.
 There is a high risk of data being stranded in a system such as this if it is no longer supported.
 This will be mitigated somewhat if the rules are also expressed as licenses, perhaps a composition of Traditional Knowledge (TK) Labels - but the access system is baked-in to the application and not portable.

 <br>